KratosMultiphysics/Kratos/docs/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation_Guides.md

 - Code editor (*center*): Located in the center of the window.
 The code of your file will be displayed here.
 In case you install extensions, you can also open different files, such as pdf, excel, word, etc.

 - Terminal (*below code editor*): Located in the bottom part of the window, the terminal (also "command prompt" on windows), is used to run your code.
-  In case the terminal is not displayed, you can go to View -> Terminal to open it.
+  In case the terminal is not displayed, you can go to View &rarr; Terminal to open it.

 #### 4. Useful tips
-To open the terminal, you can go to View -> Terminal command.
+To open the terminal, you can go to View &rarr; Terminal command.

-To open a File/Folder, go to **File -> Open File / Open Folder**.
+To open a File/Folder, go to **File &rarr; Open File / Open Folder**.
 This will add it to the File Explorer, while removing the old folder from your File Explorer.
-In order to add a folder you should go to **File -> Add Folder to Workspace"**.
+In order to add a folder you should go to **File &rarr; Add Folder to Workspace"**.

-You can run the python scripts directly by **right-click on script -> "Run Python File in Terminal"** or type **"python.exe file_name.py"** in the terminal.
+You can run the python scripts directly by **right-click on script &rarr; "Run Python File in Terminal"** or type **"python.exe file_name.py"** in the terminal.

-Save the updated scripts by clicking on script and then going to **"File -> Save"**.
-You can also save all files by going to **"File -> Save all"**
+Save the updated scripts by clicking on script and then going to **"File &rarr; Save"**.
+You can also save all files by going to **"File &rarr; Save all"**

 #### 5. Useful Extensions
 In order to unlock some functions on Visual Studio Code and make the user experience easier, you can install extensions.